wilrop/wilrop.github.io/content/authors/admin/_index.md

     url: https://ai.vub.ac.be/

 # Short bio (displayed in user profile at end of posts)
-bio: Willem Röpke is a PhD researcher at the Artificial Intelligence Lab at the Vrije Universiteit Brussel under the supervision of Roxana Rădulescu, Diederik M. Roijers and Ann Nowé.
+bio: Willem Röpke is a PhD researcher at the Artificial Intelligence Lab at the Vrije Universiteit Brussel interested in foundational questions on decision-making.

 # Interests to show in About widget
 interests:
-  - Game Theory
+  - Reinforcement Learning
   - Multi-Objective Optimisation
-  - Reinforcement Learning
+  - Game Theory

 # Education to show in About widget
 education: